suttyfd/week-1-challenge/README.md

 Description
 This is the Week 1 challenge.
-It involves viewing source code.
-HTML and CSS elements.
+It involves viewing source code in HTML and modifying elements without changing the overall look of the website.
 We also created a new repository in github.

 Installation
 N/A

 Usage
 To develop our skills and get practice using github and VScode.
+Also, to practice moving around in the directory and getting to the branch that we will be working in.
+Doing git ADD, git Commit -m "updated information and modified code" and finally doing a git PUSH to the main branch you are working in.

 Credits
 N/A